antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Analyse which genes are affected by the compounds

 Let's start with drugs known to interact with tp53.
 In college also MDM2 has been mentioned as negative P53 regulator.
 If you want to find diffentially expressed genes in Tp53 dependent background which subgroups do you have to select.

+**Hint: Filter for TP53 wild-type first before selecting your groups in the DESeq2 test (default) or select the proper groups in the treatment_small__genotype group.**

 * Do you see the MDM2 gene ?.

 * Inspect the MDM2 level in a one gene view  are your surprised ?

+* In the left menu you can store your found list of 162 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage/

 * Also check the relation with TP53